Work with Network Printers - Windows 10

-These instructions explain how to connect to a printer, set a default printer, and remove printers that are no longer used on Windows 10 computers.
+These instructions explain how to connect to a printer, set a default printer, and remove printers that are no longer used, on computers running Windows 10 and 11.

 Once you have obtained the printer queue name(s), simply follow the instructions below on your College-owned computer to connect to desired printers, set a default printer that you use most often, or removed unused printers.